gashead76/testing/README.md

 # testing
-This is just a test repo.
+This is just a test repo that i use for setting up development environments.